Lithium carbonate

 Print this page

-Lithium is a medicine that treats mood disorders such as mania, depression and bipolar disorder.
-It can help stabilise your mood and helps even out the highs and lows.
+Lithium is a medicine that treats mood disorders including mania, depression and bipolar disorder.
+It can help stabilise your mood and even out the highs and lows.
 Lithium can also help reduce aggressive or self-harming behaviour.

 In Aotearoa New Zealand lithium is available as capsules and tablets.
 The amount of lithium released from products made by different manufacturers varies, so it's important to always take the same brand of lithium.